Joako360/osm2city/doc/manual/installation.rst

 #.
 Add the ``osm2city`` directory to your ``PYTHONPATH`` (see :ref:`below <chapter-set-pythonpath-label>`).
 #.
 Make sure that you have :ref:`set $FG_ROOT <chapter-set-fgroot-label>`

-You might as well check your installation and :ref:`create a texture atlas <chapter-create-texture-atlas>` — doing so makes sure your installation works and you do not run into the problem of having an empty texture atlas.

 .. _chapter-set-pythonpath-label: